101 Ideas & Tips for Camping with Kids

 With the advancement in technology over the last few decades, kids are exploring the natural world around them less and less.
-We think that this connection is important, so we’ve put together a comprehensive guide to Camping with Kids!
+This connection is important, so we’ve put together a comprehensive guide to Camping with Kids!

-Looking for the Best Guide to Camping for Kids?
+Looking for the Best Guide to Camping with a Family?

 You’re in the right place!
 In this guide, we will be covering the following:

 There has been many studies carried out over recent years showing that the current generation of youngsters are spending more time in front of devices and less time playing outside.
-We think this is a travesty.
+This is a travesty in our opinion.
 So, how do you inspire your child to get outside and explore the natural world around them?
 Take your kids camping!

 - Do include the essentials, including emergency equipment, first-aid gear, maps, and compasses.